iamshishirgaire/IOE-Syllabus-Data/faculties/electrical/8sem/e2/biomedical.md

-## Syllabus

-**BIOMEDICAL INSTRUMENTATION**

-**Course Objectives:**

-To provide specific engineering and instrumentation methods and principles to acquire basic knowledge of design, its application and maintenance of different biomedical instruments.

-### Topics:

 1. **Fundamental of Medical Instrumentation (4 hours)**
     * Biomedical Engineering and Areas of Engineering Contribution
     * Biometrics and Design Consideration Factors for Medical Instruments